mixstam1821/Xenia/README.md

 ### Instructions

-Xenia reads from a single directory pointed to by `MTG_DATA_DIR` (default: `./data`).
-Zip files downloaded from the EUMETSAT Data Store are extracted automatically on startup — drop them in directly without unpacking.
+- Zip files downloaded from the EUMETSAT Data Store are extracted automatically on startup — drop them in directly without unpacking.
 Subdirectories created by extracted zips are handled transparently.

-Download the demo data https://zenodo.org/records/20805415 and place it inside the `xenia/backend/data/`.
+- Download the demo data https://zenodo.org/records/20805415 and place it inside the `xenia/backend/data/`.
 This is where Xenia by default sees the data.
-No need to unzip the .zip files.
 You can set a different folder path inside the app, on the top.
 Please note that if you install with Docker (Method 2), you can not set a different data folder path, but only use the `xenia/backend/data`.

-Step 1.
+- Step 1.
 Setting a data folder path is optional; you can paste the data inside the `xenia/backend/data` and the App will see it after a refresh.

+- If you load a `MTI1+FCI-1C-RRAD` file that contains RGB composites, then you can plot either the per-channel measurements (eg ir_87, vis_06) or, in a panel below, the common RGB composites such as dust or natural_color and click the Render RGB button.

 <p align="center"><img src="assets/Screenshot_20260623_233403s.png" width="780"/></p>
 <p align="center"><img src="assets/Screenshot_20260623_234042.png" width="780"/></p>
 <p align="center"><img src="assets/Screenshot_20260623_234416.png" width="780"/></p>